-With momentum growing, and more people learning about Hilary Scott (with ONE “L”) and her music everyday, the most important thing to Hilary remains her ability to reach fans one-on-one.
-She works rigorously to do this, performing at house concerts, festivals, and venues of every nature year-round in her extensive tours.
-“Singer-songwriter Hilary Scott has been a reliable road warrior and something of an international darling, taking her talents to Asia, Europe and various other points across the United States in search of artistic satisfaction and in service of her songs.
+Scott has always bent the rules when it comes to genre and songwriting style.
+As Aarik Danielsen of the Columbia Daily Tribune notes, “singer-songwriter Hilary Scott has been a reliable road warrior and something of an international darling, taking her talents to Asia, Europe and various other points across the United States in search of artistic satisfaction and in service of her songs.
 Amid a melange of time zones, international date lines, languages and suitcases, Scott has earned the trust of her audiences through the power of her soulful voice, an instrument which has not only united these disparate settings but also distinctive genres such as pop, rock, blues, and jazz”.

 2014 Americana/Folk Album of the Year, Flowers on Mars, Rural Roots Music Commission of the National Traditional Country Music Association